-A year on, the most used softwares trend has grown.
+With data collected over almost two years, the most used softwares trend has grown.
 Figma still on top, Microsoft Excel up there as a preferred tool to help people succeed at their job.

 Visualised data helps us to detect patterns and trends, allowing us to make informed decisions.